 I have a profound respect for the history of Parisian couture from the ‘50s and the ‘60s.

 Parisian haute couture designer Bouchra Jarrar worked with Jean-Paul Gaultier, Balenciaga, Christian Lacroix before becoming Creative Director for Lanvin.
 Her skill has been awarded with the Chevalier dans L’Ordre des Arts et des Lettres medal, as well as a coveted Haute Couture appellation.
 She produced two collections for the house before leaving in 2017.
-We are excited to see what Jarrar chooses to do next.
+We are excited to see what Jarrar chooses to do next as she is one of our Paris designers to watch.

 Born in Tokyo, based in Paris since 2003, and having lived in Beijing, Hong Kong and New York, his international experiences contribute to the brand’s philosophy: to create collections by encounters and discovery and to inspire others along the way.

-Handbag designer Yasu Michino was born in Japan, but his self-title fashion brand Michino is based in Paris.
-Before launching his own fashion house, Michino worked with Yves Saint Laurent, Givenchy, Sonia Rykiel, Nina Ricci and Delvaux.
+Handbag designer Yasu Michino was born in Japan, but his self-titled fashion brand Michino is based in Paris.
+Before launching his own fashion house, Michino worked with Yves Saint Laurent, Givenchy, Sonia Rykiel, Nina Ricci, and Delvaux.

 She aims to create a garment that protects and reinforces, being at the same time a second skin and a flexible armor.
 Examining the dynamic potential of pleats, she imagines never-fixed structures, always-in-mutation volumes.
 She sculpts the emptiness around the body through the pursuit of balance and points of disruption between flowing zones and sculpted zones

 Beijing-born designer Yiqing Yin immigrated to France at age 4.
-As a designer, she has collaborated with Léonard, Cartier, Guerlain, Hermès, Swarovski and Lancôme.
+As a designer, she has collaborated with Léonard, Cartier, Guerlain, Hermès, Swarovski, and Lancôme.
 She earned several awards over her career, including the prestigious Award of First Collections of the ANDAM.
-She was awarded a coveted Haute Couture appellation in 2015.
+She was awarded a coveted Haute Couture appellation in 2015 making her one of the new French designers you need to watch.

 The new collection reflects an increasing awareness of the dynamics between production and consumer that she herself experiences with her label.
 It also develops a rougher futuristic mystique : a new-functionalist “FutureWear”, as her crew calls it.
 Between the clash of references, tensions combine and evolve, upcycled used garments are revived into fresh pieces.
 Utilitarian staples are tweaked and refined, while the pared-down suppleness of athleticwear still pervades her hybrid designs.

 So, which of these French fashion designers are you loving?
-Do you have any to add to our list?
+Do you have any other Paris designers to add to our list?